 Unhei, a young girl from Korea, faces many challenges when she moves to a new culture – including what to do about her name.
 Unhei’s new American classmates have difficulty pronouncing and understanding her Korean name, making her think she should choose a new one.

 Ultimately, Unhei learns to embrace her own name and shares it, its meaning, and her Korean culture with her new friends.

 - Buy the book on Amazon.

 Multicultural Children’s Book Day 2019 (1/25/19) is in its 6th year and was founded by Valarie Budayr from Jump Into A Book and Mia Wenjen from PragmaticMom.
-Our mission is to raise awareness of the ongoing need to include kids’ books that celebrate diversity in homes and school bookshelves while also working diligently to get more of these types of books into the hands of young readers, parents, and educators.
+The mission is to raise awareness of the ongoing need to include kids’ books that celebrate diversity in homes and school bookshelves while also working diligently to get more of these types of books into the hands of young readers, parents, and educators.